gosang/gosang.github.io/content/posts/design-patterns/caching/caching-pattern.md

 series = "Caching"
 +++

 Caching is a crucial aspect of modern software development, especially in the context of microservices or modular monolithic applications.
 It helps improve performance, reduce latency, and enhance the overall user experience.
-In this blog post, we will delve into five caching patterns: `Cache Aside`, `Write Through`, `Read Through`, `Write Back`, and `Write Around`, exploring their characteristics, use cases, and code snippets using .NET.
+In this blog post, we will look into five caching patterns: `Cache Aside`, `Write Through`, `Read Through`, `Write Back`, and `Write Around`, exploring their characteristics, use cases, and code snippets using .NET.

 # 1. Cache Aside